ohadravid/ohadravid.github.io/content/posts/2025-01-debugging-vit-and-tensorrt.md

 We'll go into (a lot) more detail later, but for now what you need to know is that it's a model that accepts an input video (as an array of bitmap images) and outputs a classification (one of 710 labels, like `riding a bike` or `roller skating`).

-Running inference, especially on video, is very compute-heavy.
-But simply running a model on the GPU using `torch` can be relatively inefficient (which is expected, as torch has different design goals).
+Using `torch` for running inference on the GPU is probably the easiest option we have, but as we'll see it isn't always the fastest way to do so (which is expected, as torch has different design goals).
-Instead, we use [_TensorRT_](https://developer.nvidia.com/tensorrt), which is a collection of a high-performance deep learning tools and libraries by NVIDIA.
+Instead, we can use [_TensorRT_](https://developer.nvidia.com/tensorrt), which is a collection of a high-performance deep learning tools and libraries by NVIDIA.

 There are a few ways to build TensorRT "engines" (compiled models ready to be loaded to the GPU for inference), but a common one is: